Provably adaptive reinforcement learning in metric spaces: Algorithm

 \section{Algorithm}

 \ifthenelse{\equal{\version}{arxiv}}{ }{}

-As we have mentioned, the algorithm we analyze is the Adaptive $Q$-learning algorithm of~\citet{sinclair2019adaptive}.
-For completeness, the pseudocode is reproduced in Algorithm~\ref{alg:zooming}.
-The algorithm adaptively partitions the state-action space to focus on the informative regions, and it uses optimism to explore the space and drive the agent to regions with high reward.
+As we have mentioned, the algorithm is based on the Adaptive $Q$-learning algorithm of~\citet{sinclair2019adaptive}.
+The pseudocode is presented in Algorithm~\ref{alg:zooming}.
+The algorithm adaptively partitions the state-action space to focus on the informative regions, and uses optimism to explore the space and drive the agent to regions with high reward.
+Compared to~\citet{sinclair2019adaptive}, the main difference is that when a new partition is formed it does not inherit the value and sample count from its parent.
+Instead, it will go through an additional buffering phase before it is activated and used for action selection.

 During the execution, the algorithm creates many balls $B \subset \Scal\times\Acal$ for each stage $h$.
+For stage $h$ and episode $k$, we use $\Pcal_h^k$ to denote the set of \emph{active} balls, and $\Fcal_h^k$ to denote the set of \emph{buffering} balls.
+When a set of balls are created, they are first moved to the buffering set, and balls in this set will not be used for decision making, but may occasionally be updated.

-We use $\Pcal_h^k$ to denote the set of balls created for stage $h$ up until episode $k$.
-Every ball $B$ has a radius, denoted $r(B)$ and a \emph{domain}, denoted $\dom_h^k(B)$.
-The domain is the set of points contained in this ball, but not in any other active ball with smaller radius.
+Each ball $B$ is associated with (1) a radius, denoted $r(B)$, (2) a domain, denoted $\dom_h^k(B)$, (3) several counters and thresholds related to the amount of data it has seen, and (4) an optimistic estimate of $Q_h^\star$.
+The radius of a ball is $r(B):= \diam(B)$ and the domain $\dom_h^k(B)$ is the set of points contained in this ball, but not in any other active ball with a smaller radius.
 Formally,

+For the counters, $n_h^k(B)$ denotes the number of times ball $B$ has been updated at stage $h$ and episode $k$, while $\tilde{n}_h^k(B)$ denotes the number of times ball $B$ has been ``played'' or used for decision making.
+These two counters will not be equivalent in general.
+We also use two thresholds: $N_{\mathrm{split}}(B)$ is the number of updates we must perform before we split $B$ into smaller balls, and $N_{\mathrm{min}}(B)$ is the number of updates we must perform before moving $B$ from the buffering set $\Fcal_h^k$ to the active set $\Pcal_h^k$.
+These latter two are defined as:

-For each ball, we also maintain a counter $t = n_h^k(B)$ which denotes the number of times we have chosen state-action pairs in $B$ or its ancestors.
-Parents and ancestors are defined via the splitting rule: when a ball is split in line~\ref{lin:split}, the resulting balls are called the children.
-Finally, we maintain a scalar $Q_h^k(B)$ which serves as an upper bound on $\max_{(x,a) \in B} Q_h^\star(x,a)$.
+When a ball is split in line~\ref{lin:split} the resulting balls are called children and denoted $C(B)$.
+Finally, each ball maintains a scalar $Q_h^k(B)$ which serves as an upper bound on $\max_{(x,a) \in B} Q_h^\star(x,a)$.

-In stage $h$ of episode $k$, we select the action for state $x_h^k$ as follows: we consider all the smallest balls that contains $x_h^k$, defined as ``relevant'' balls
+In stage $h$ of episode $k$, we select the action for state $x_h^k$ as follows: we consider all the smallest active balls that contains $x_h^k$, defined as ``relevant'' balls